rage/programming-23/data/index.md

 ## Support channels on the course

-The official course support channels are available through Discord.
+The official course support channels are available through Zoom and Discord.

 Please see the [Support and assistance](/support-and-assistance) page for more details.